Jrhenderson11/powerline-shell-cpp/README.md

 ## What this doesn't have:

-I didn't add in colouring the prompt based on success of last shell command as it was quite fiddly to get right.
+I didn't add in colouring the prompt based on success of last shell commands.
 If I miss it I might add it back in.

 ## Misc changes:

 I changed the spelling of color to colour.

+I fixed so escape characters are properly surrounded with **\\[** and **\\]** so PS1 treats them as 0 width characters.